Introduction

 So fine, I took that computer home, realized it would take a while to get it working again as I want.
 Instead I swapped it for one of my Yoga X1 which has the desired startup option.
 That involved entirely reformatting that computer, reinstalling a fresh Debian 11 ”bullseye” on it, and installing all the software on it.
 That’s a full week-end spent right there.

-The new computer with train-motion works fine at home so I finally brought it to the museum.
+The new computer with Vision works fine at home so I finally brought it to the museum.
 And surprise, it can’t connect to the IP cameras providing the live video feed of the trains on the layout.
 The cameras work fine, the network is fine, but no way to get the RTSP stream out of these cameras from that computer.
 Works fine on others.

 Looking at various things… the usual culprits: IP route issue?
 No, I can ping these and access the http admin page.
 NAT or firewall?
 Nope, nothing in ip tables that could be related.